bitsawer/blender-custom-nodes/README.md

 ## Troubleshooting and tips

+* If the image is red, there was an error with the node.
+Usually a misspelled command or wrong arguments.
+Check the console (Window -> Toggle System Console) for more information about what went wrong.

 * You can accidentally put commands (like "-display" or just a single, lone "-"-character) into the node which will prompt GMIC to do something interactively.
 Don't do that.
 You can usually notice this if the progress bar in the compositing view is not going away (or the filter can just be slow).
 In some cases you can open the console and type some text and press enter to recover.
 Sometimes the safest bet is to kill the Blender-process and start it again.

-* If the image is red, there was an error with the GMIC.
-Usually a misspelled command or wrong arguments.
-Check the console (Window -> Toggle System Console) for more information about what went wrong.

 * Try to fiddle with the "Use Alpha"-flag in the final "Composite"-node.
 Or connect the image source node "Alpha" directly into the final "Composite"-node alpha to ignore any (possibly unwanted) alpha changes done by the G'MIC filter.